Current Updates on BIA-ALCLFor Patients with Breast Implants, or Who Are Considering Getting Breast Implants

 Are some patients at greater risk than others?

 The rates of BIA-ALCL seem to have different rates throughout the world.
 This may be due to different reporting and registries, but there is likely to be a genetic predisposition that is not yet fully understood.
 For instance, as of this time there are very few cases in Asian patients.
 The risk is only with textured implants and not smooth implants; the rate is no different between silicone and saline; it occurs in both cosmetic and reconstructive patients.
 There is no test to determine whether one textured implant patient is at any more risk of developing this disorder than any other patients.

 Should patients have their implants removed because of BIA-ALCL?

-For textured implant patients, neither the FDA nor any plastic surgery society currently recommends women should preventatively remove textured breast implant to prevent BIA-ALCL.
+For textured implant patients, neither the FDA nor any plastic surgery society currently recommends that women should preventatively remove textured breast implants to prevent BIAALCL.
 However, there are women who have been concerned enough about BIA-ALCL and have chosen to have their implants removed.
-There are some women who were already considering breast implant revision, and the BIA-ALCL issue gave them one more reason to decide to proceed.
+There are some women who were already considering a breast implant revision, and the BIA-ALCL issue gave them one more reason to decide to proceed.

 Should women with breast implants be screened for BIA-ALCL?

 There is no blood test to specifically screen for BIA-ALCL.
 The expert opinion is that asymptomatic women without breast changes do not require more than routine mammograms and breast exams.
 But if a patient experiences a change in her breasts – especially if there is swelling or a lump – she should undergo immediate examination, imaging, and consultation with a plastic surgeon.
 If there is fluid around the implant the fluid should be aspirated under ultrasound guidance and sent for analysis.